 - Cape Cod Winery – A peaceful place to relax and sample nine different varieties of wine in East Falmouth.
 Also hostsVineyard vinyasa yoga, paint nights, and other events.

 - Bad Martha Farmer’s Brewery – a brewery and tasting room where you can enjoy some Bad Martha beer with cheese plates, charcuterie, crudité, and artisan pizza in East Falmouth (also in Edgartown).

-The town is the site of the headquarters and most members of the Mashpee Wampanoag Tribe, one of two federally recognized Wampanoag groups.
+The town in Cape Cod is the site of the headquarters and most members of the Mashpee Wampanoag Tribe, one of two federally recognized Wampanoag groups.
 For more about the history of Native Americans in Mashpee, click here.

 Villages of Mashpee

 You’ll find seven villages in Mashpee to explore, each different from the next.
 They include:

 - Mashpee Neck

 - Monomoscoy Island

 Beaches in Mashpee